 Remove from the heat and cool to room temperature, adding the second quart of water (or the ice if you really need to speed things up), then placing in the fridge to chill.

 Add the meat when the brine is cold—never add your meat to a steaming hot brine!
 Hello, bacteria-fest!

 Brine smaller cuts like pork chops and chickens for 4-8 hours; bigger meats like turkeys get to hang out in the brine for 12-18 hours, depending on the weight of the bird.

-A word about containing all of this salty goodness: for smaller cuts, I use regular old gallon-size zip-top bags, but for whole brined Thanksgiving turkeys, I splurge on the big old branded brining bags.
+For smaller cuts of meat, I use regular old gallon-size zip-top bags, but for whole brined Thanksgiving turkeys, I splurge on the big old branded brining bags.

 They’re heavy duty and worth every penny, especially when you have two gallons of spice-studded brothy stuff sloshing around inside.